bostorr/snake/README.md

 The snake dies when it bites its own tail or hits a wall.

-Some issue with the tongue after a GAME OVER.
+Some issues with the tongue after a GAME OVER.